Mathematical, Thermodynamical, and Experimental Necessity for Coarse Graining Empirical Densities and Currents in

-One can also check for a symmetry breaking of forward/backward transition-path times \cite{Gladrow2019NC,Berezhkovskii2020JPCL}, measure the entropy production \cite{Roldan2010PRL,Seifert2012RPP,Pigolotti2017PRL,Seara2021NC}, or infer steady-state currents \blue{(see arrows in Fig.~\ref{Fg1}c)} directly \cite{Battle2016S,Gladrow2016PRL}, all of which require substantial statistics.~However, single-molecule experiments often cannot reach ergodic times\blue{, have a finite resolution,} and only allow for a limited number of repetitions.~This leads to uncertainties in estimates of observables such as steady-state currents \blue{(see Fig.~\ref{Fg1}d-f).~Notably, fluctuations of $\overline{\rho^U_\x}$ and $\overline{\f J_\x^U}$ encode information about violations of detailed balance (even where the current or its components locally vanish;\ see Fig.~\ref{Fg1}d,e), which \emph{a priori} is hard to interpret.}\\ Current fluctuations have a noise floor---they are bounded from below by the ``thermodynamic uncertainty relation'' \cite{Barato2015PRL,Gingrich2016PRL,Dechant2018JSMTE} \blue{which in turn allows for bounding dissipation in a system from below by current fluctuations \cite{Gingrich2017JPAMT,Seifert2018PA,Sagawa,Supriya}.~As we show in Fig.~\ref{Fg1}f (see \cite{Note5} for a multi-well potential) the precision of inferring dissipation depends non-monotonically on the coarse-graining scale $h$---given a system, a point $\x$, and trajectory length $t$ there exists a thermodynamically ``optimal'' coarse graining due to a diverging variance for $h\to 0$ and vanishing mean for large $h$.~Moreover, since Markovian diffusion in dimensions $d\ge 2$ does \emph{not} hit (nor return to) points \cite{Durrett_Stoch}, $\overline{\rho_\x}$ and $\overline{\f J_\x}$ without coarse graining turn out to be ill-defined.\\ In systems and on time scales where dynamics is reasonably described by a Markov jump process on a small state space, current fluctuations are well understood \cite{Lebowitz1999JSP,Qian2002PNASU,Pilgram2003PRL,Bodineau2004PRL,Andrieux2007JSP,Bertini2005PRL,Zia2007JSMTE,Maes2008EEL,Baiesi2009JSP,Barato2015JSP,Pietzonka2016PRE,Gingrich2016PRL,Gingrich2017PRL,Kapfer2017PRL,Macieszczak2018PRL,Kaiser2018JSP,Barato2018NJP,Marcantoni2020PRE}.
+One can also check for a symmetry breaking of forward/backward transition-path times \cite{Gladrow2019NC,Berezhkovskii2020JPCL}, measure the entropy production \cite{Roldan2010PRL,Seifert2012RPP,Pigolotti2017PRL,Seara2021NC}, or infer steady-state currents (see arrows in Fig.~\ref{Fg1}c) directly \cite{Battle2016S,Gladrow2016PRL}, all of which require substantial statistics.~However, single-molecule experiments often cannot reach ergodic times, have a finite resolution, and only allow for a limited number of repetitions.~This leads to uncertainties in estimates of observables such as steady-state currents (see Fig.~\ref{Fg1}d-f).~Notably, fluctuations of $\overline{\rho^U_\x}$ and $\overline{\f J_\x^U}$ encode information about violations of detailed balance (even where the \blue{mean} current or its components locally vanish;\ see Fig.~\ref{Fg1}d,e), which \emph{a priori} is hard to interpret.\\ Current fluctuations have a noise floor---they are bounded from below by the ``thermodynamic uncertainty relation'' \cite{Barato2015PRL,Gingrich2016PRL,Dechant2018JSMTE} which in turn allows for bounding dissipation in a system from below by current fluctuations \cite{Gingrich2017JPAMT,Seifert2018PA,Otsubo2020PRE,Supriya}.~As we show in Fig.~\ref{Fg1}f (see \cite{Note1} for a multi-well potential) the precision of inferring dissipation \blue{typically} depends non-monotonically on the coarse-graining scale $h$---given a system, a point $\x$, and trajectory length $t$ there exists a thermodynamically ``optimal'' coarse graining due to a diverging variance for $h\to 0$ and vanishing mean for large $h$.~Moreover, $\overline{\rho_\x}$ and $\overline{\f J_\x}$ without coarse graining turn out to be ill-defined.\\ In systems and on time scales where dynamics is reasonably described by a Markov jump process on a small state space, current fluctuations are well understood \cite{Lebowitz1999JSP,Qian2002PNASU,Pilgram2003PRL,Bodineau2004PRL,Andrieux2007JSP,Bertini2005PRL,Zia2007JSMTE,Maes2008EEL,Baiesi2009JSP,Barato2015JSP,Pietzonka2016PRE,Gingrich2016PRL,Gingrich2017PRL,Kapfer2017PRL,Macieszczak2018PRL,Kaiser2018JSP,Barato2018NJP,Marcantoni2020PRE}.
 However, dynamics typically evolves in continuous space, and a continuous dynamics observed on a discrete space is \emph{not} Markovian \cite{Hartich2021PRX,Suarez2021JCTC} (see \footnote{See Supplemental Material at [...] for \blue{further details and auxiliary results}, as well as Refs. \cite{SLapolla2021PRR,SSuarez2021JCTC,SGardiner1985,SHolubec2019PRE,SGingrich2017JPAMT,SymPy,ArxivJPhysA}.} for a quantitative confirmation).~An accurate Markov jump description may require too many states to be practical, and is known to fail when considering functionals as in Eq.~\eqref{def_current} \cite{Suarez2021JCTC}.\ We therefore focus on continuous space, where, with exceptions \cite{Flandoli2005SPA,Maes2008PA,Chernyak2009JSP,Dechant2018JSMTE}, insight is limited to hydrodynamic scales \cite{Bodineau2004PRL,Bertini2005PRL,Bertini2015RMP} and large deviations \cite{Touchette2009PR,Kusuoka2009PTRF,Chetrite2013PRL,Chetrite2014AHP,Barato2015JSP,Hoppenau2016NJP,Touchette2018PA,Mallmin2021JPAMT,Monthus2021JSMTE}.
 A comprehensive understanding of fluctuations and spatial correlations of density and current in continuous space remains elusive, and the interpretation \finalchange{of the typical definition without coarse graining in dimensions $d\ge 2$} apparently requires a revision, see below.